Core question

 Score each model against the real reply, then run direct base-vs-LoRA comparisons on the same held-out row.

-The evaluator is not asked which answer is nicer, more helpful, or more charitable.
-It is asked a narrower question: which candidate looks like the real next human fundraising message for that exact dialogue context.
+The evaluator answers a narrow question: which candidate looks like the real next human fundraising message for that exact dialogue context.
+Niceness, helpfulness, and charitable framing are out of scope.

 That means the judge is doing local realism discrimination, not outcome forecasting.
 The task definition is: